theKIEgit/frameworks_and_languages_module/docs/assignment_report.md

 * Each feature should contain (3 marks per feature)
   1. Technical description of the feature (40ish words - 1 mark)
     * No technical terminology == no mark
+    * poor spelling, grammar and sentence structure == no mark
   2. A code block snippet example demonstrating the feature (1 mark)
     * If you can additionally permalink to a snippet in your own code that would be additional supporting evidence
   3. Explain the problem-this-is-solving/why/benefits/problems (40ish words - 1 mark)
     * No technical terminology == no mark
+    * poor spelling, grammar and sentence structure == no mark
   4. Provide reference urls to your sources of information about the feature
-    * references do not count towards word count.
+    * references do not count towards word count
     * No reference == No mark for this entire feature

 ### Language Features (12 Marks)